 As the Office of Technology Licensing's Director of Innovation Ecosystem Development, Mike drives initiatives and agreements that catalyze the commercialization of UC Berkeley innovations, and support the funding of campus research.
-In this role, Mike collaborates with faculty, students, startups, established companies, entrepreneurs, investors and IP attorneys.
-Mike has worked with over 100 startups, and he has spearheaded the licensing of over 100 innovations in numerous areas including biofuels, medical devices, photovoltaics, semiconductors, software, smart grid, wireless sensors, nano technology and biomimetic inventions.
+In this role, Mike collaborates with faculty, students, startup companies, large corporations, entrepreneurs, investors and IP attorneys.
+Mike has worked with hundreds of startups, and he has spearheaded the licensing of over 100 innovations in numerous areas including biofuels, medical devices, nano technologies, photovoltaics, robotics, semiconductors, software, smart grid, wireless sensors, and biomimetic inventions.

-Mike was named a recipient of the UC Berkeley 2012 Chancellor's Outstanding Staff Award for: (1) developing strategies to maximize the commercialization of UC Berkeley innovations; (2) growing Berkeley's innovation ecosystem in ways that bolster the University's research and education mission - as well as drive local economic vitality; and (3) changing the perception of Berkeley's IP practices among faculty, entrepreneurs and investors.
+Mike is a recipient of the 2012 UC Berkeley Chancellor's Outstanding Staff Award for: (1) developing strategies that maximize the commercialization of UC Berkeley innovations; (2) growing Berkeley's innovation ecosystem in ways that bolster the University's research and education mission - as well as drive local economic vitality; and (3) changing the perception of Berkeley's IP practices among faculty, entrepreneurs and investors.

-Mike has published eight peer-reviewed journal articles related to commercializing university innovations, growing university innovation ecosystems, managing university IP, and leveraging universities to drive economic development.
-His award winning research on how university innovations get commercialized led to his conceptualization of the 4Ms of innovation commercialization (morphed, mined, milked, and marketed) - a framework for university strategies, policies and practices.
+Mike is frequent presenter, and has published eight peer-reviewed journal articles related to commercializing university innovations, growing university innovation ecosystems, managing university IP, and leveraging universities to drive economic development.
+His award winning research on how university innovations get commercialized led to his conceptualization of the 4Ms of innovation commercialization (morphed, mined, milked, and marketed) - a framework for university strategies and programs.

+Mike conceived, named, co-championed and was the founding director (part-time) of the award winning SkyDeck - an information technology-oriented startup accelerator in Downtown Berkeley.
 Mike's initiatives include co-founding the Berkeley Startup Cluster, and the QB3 East Bay Innovation Center - a wet lab startup incubator for bioscience companies in West Berkeley.
-Mike conceived, named, co-championed and was the founding director (part-time) of the award winning SkyDeck - an information technology-oriented startup accelerator in Downtown Berkeley.
 Mike also was on the steering committees for the East Bay Green Corridor, and UC Berkeley's Cleantech-to-Market program.

-In 2015, Mike developed UC Berkeley's Entrepreneurship Ecosystem Web Directory - a prototype website that serves as a single source for the University's vast, dynamic and decentralized entrepreneurship-related programs, resources and events.
+In 2015, Mike developed UC Berkeley's Entrepreneurship Ecosystem Web Directory - a prototype for a website that serves as a single source for the University's vast, dynamic and decentralized entrepreneurship-related programs, resources and events.

 In 2013, Mike championed, authored and transacted the University of California's first agreement that provides the University with stock in startups that participate in a UC Berkeley accelerator program - such as the CITRIS Foundry.